Soupe de Haricots Verts aux Amandes

 - 3 tablespoons olive oil

 - 500 grams (a little over a pound) green beans

 - 1 liter (4 cups) homemade vegetable stock or water

-Note: Powdered almonds, a.k.a. almond meal or ground almonds, can be found at organic and natural foods stores.
-If you can’t find them, simply grind 100 grams (3/4 cup) whole blanched almonds in a food processor: work in short pulses and give the almonds a few seconds to cool between each pass so they won’t turn into almond butter — delicious as it may be, it is not what we’re looking for here.
+- Almond meal, a.k.a. powdered almonds, ground almonds, or almond flour, can be found at organic and natural foods stores.
+If you can't find them, simply grind 100 grams (3/4 cup) whole blanched almonds in a food processor: work in short pulses and give the almonds a few seconds to cool between each pass so they won't turn into almond butter -- delicious as it may be, it is not what we're looking for here.